-Experimenting with apple cider vinegar or a colon cleanse supplement such as Colon Sweep is also an option and will allow you to maintain your current eating habits.
+Experimenting with apple cider vinegar or a colon cleanse supplement such as Psyllium Husk Plus is also an option and will allow you to maintain your current eating habits.
 Just remember to use these products in moderation.
-There is no reason to take Colon Sweep capsules daily.
+There is no reason to take Psyllium Husk Plus capsules daily.

 I hope I have answered your questions regarding cleanses and detoxes for weight loss.
 If you have any further questions or comments, please feel free to contact me.
 If you believe juice detoxes have helped, I want to hear from you.
 My ultimate goal is to make this blog as informative and as useful as possible for my readers.

 Takser L, Mergler D, Baldwin M, et al. Thyroid hormones in pregnancy in relation to environmental exposure to organochlorine compounds and mercury.
 Environ Health Perspect 2005;113:1039–1045.